fairway-digital/pbjs-backbone/README.md

 # What

-  * From Protocol buffer, generate Backbone Model and Collections.
+  * From Protocol buffer, generate Backbone Model and Collections (statically and dynamically).
+  Model and Collections should be able to automatically:
+  * Be initialize with defaults
+  * Able to be validated (required fields, types etc..)
+  * Synchonized (using services)

 # How